 There’s a way of getting ahead of the game for next year, spending just £1 and benefiting Book Aid International, by using one of their 18 costume templates.
 The World Book Day site’s inspiration page also refers you to Book Aid International, and has plenty of other ideas.
 Book Aid International aim to equip and run libraries in sub-Saharan Africa: a better cause than Tesco, surely, at 25% of the sale price of their cheapest item today?
 (I’ve added the link to show I bear no grudges).
 Tesco do at least manage one black child model out of 20+ (unless they’re all hiding under the superhero costumes), but Book Aid International – sadly, in view of their aims, but in fact in view of everything – none at all.
 Whoops, I’m going off post again.

 The photos on this blog post, rather dog eared and faded now, from pre digital days, are not intended to be smug.
 I was a good parent in this respect because it appealed to my own interests, but inadequate in others (nutrition, sport, and patience come to mind).
+What my photos illustrate are happy memories of joint parent/child projects, inspired by books we read together.
 I’m now milking the experience by writing in the novel in progress about the relationship between parents and schools and the everyday pressures and joys involved for both – the first rough draft went to the agent this week which is a milestone of sorts.
-But what my photos do illustrate are happy memories of joint parent/child projects, inspired by books we read together.
+March 2020 update: that novel became The Magic Carpet.
+It took off successfully and got some great feedback, but you could help me celebrate this year’s World Book Day by buying, reading and reviewing it – please!
+I do have some review copies available (ebook or paperback with UK postage only).
+Please comment below if you’d be interested in reviewing it.

 I’m quoting from the Manchester Evening News now: With the … finding that 28 per cent of children will choose to dress up as fictional characters that aren’t even from books, and a further 33pc as a character from a book they have never even read, the company is reminding people to not lose sight of the real meaning of the event.